brendobrendo/personalized_frameworks/neural_nets.md

 # Personalized Framework for Neural Networks

-## Helpful Terms To Keep Top of Mind
-- **Forward Pass**: The process of passing input through the network to generate an output.
-- **Backpropagation**: A method used for training the network by adjusting weights based on errors.
-- **Hyperparameters**: Configurations that define the model's structure and training process.
-- **Optimization Functions**: Algorithms that minimize loss functions during training.
-- **Loss Functions**: A function that measures how well the model's predictions match the expected result.
-- **Gradients**: Measures of how much a change in input affects the output.

----

 ## Neural Net Architecture

 The neural network consists of layers, weights, and connections that allow information to flow and be processed.